amm926616/amm926616/README.md

     🚢 Shipping & Customer Service: Hands-on experience in logistics and customer relations.
     💻 Typing: Average speed of 60 WPM in both English and Burmese.

+### Languages

+    English: Advanced proficiency.
+    Burmese: Native speaker.
+    Korean: Basic level (self-taught).

 ### Career Goals

     I am passionate about software engineering and aspire to build a meaningful career in the IT industry.
 I thrive in problem-solving environments and am driven to constantly improve my skills and knowledge.
+I am particularly interested in building my own products with an entrepreneurial mindset, leaving a legacy where I can contribute my lifetime assets to aid the advancement of humanity.